 Gluten intolerance may be immune-related but there is currently no diagnostic test from a reliable biomarker (1, 2).

-Unlike celiac disease where the gold standard way to get a definitive diagnosis is a biopsy of the small intestine while consuming a gluten-containing diet, there is no definitive test for gluten intolerance (1,2).
+Unlike celiac disease where the gold standard way to get a definitive diagnosis is a biopsy of the small intestine while consuming a gluten-containing diet, there's no real test for gluten intolerance (1,2).

-Not only that, but there’s a lot of overlap in symptoms between gluten intolerance and other gastrointestinal disorders, making a clear diagnosis even more difficult.
+Not only that, but there’s a lot of overlap in symptoms between gluten intolerance and other gastrointestinal and digestive disorders.
+This makes getting a clear diagnosis even more difficult.

 Plus, here's the kicker: you can have gluten intolerance and not have celiac disease or wheat allergy(2).

-Combine all this with the fact that the pathophysiology of gluten intolerance is largely unclear, including what triggers this condition, all of this can make it really tough to figure out what's the cause of the non-specific gastrointestinal symptoms.
+Combine all this with the fact that the pathophysiology of gluten intolerance is largely unclear, including what triggers this condition and all of this can make it really tough to figure out what's the cause of the non-specific digestive symptoms.

-This is the most reliable procedure so far for diagnosing NCGS for sure but it doesn't really work for real life.
+This might be the most reliable procedure so far for diagnosing gluten intolerance but it doesn't really work for "real life."

 Great for clinical trials, but hello?

-With your busy life, going from Zooms meeting to a kid pick-ups with making suppers and lunches and never-ending(!) snacks in between, it's too much.
+With your busy life, going from work to kid pick-ups to making suppers and lunches and never-ending(!) snacks in between, it's too much to even think about.

 You don't have time for clinical-trial-like protocols here.
 You still have to live.